-Management do not consider that any other entities within the AIL Group should be considered regulated entities within the definitions of Solvency II nor are there any material non-regulated entities performing financial activities.
+Management do not consider that any other entities, apart from the insurance undertakings, within the AIL Group should be considered regulated entities within the definitions of Solvency II nor are there any material non-regulated entities performing financial activities.

 All companies consolidated on a line-by-line basis are 100% owned related subsidiary undertakings of AIL.
 Companies included as participations are included proportionately based on the level of control held by the AIL Group.